Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 Load MesiboMessagingFragment from your activity by passing `MesiboUI.PEER` or `MesiboUI.GROUP_ID` in bundle.
  `MesiboUI.PEER` - User Address(Destination)
  `MesiboUI.GROUP_ID` - Group Address
  Put value of these two parameter in a Bundle.

+ There are few extra arguments -
+ - `MesiboMessagingFragment.READONLY` - This is a boolean argument to hide and show the reply view.
+Pass `true` if you want to read only not reply.

+ - `MesiboMessagingFragment.SHOWMISSEDCALLS` - Pass `true` if you want to display alert of missed calls.

 ```java

         MesiboMessagingFragment mFragment = new MesiboMessagingFragment();